namolnad/Finch/README.md

 Any non-empty configuration variables included in the config file found in each step will overwrite the existing configuration.
 Empty or omitted config file components will be ignored.
 Configuration customization is not additive to the existing configuration.

 ## Configuration file formatting expectations
-`.diff_formatter` should be a valid JSON file with the following format.
+`config` should be a valid JSON file with the following format.
 Top level keys may be ommitted if a previous configuration has fully configured the setting as desired.

 ```
 {